OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation: Curating

-\textbf{Clip Extraction.} Beyond the aforementioned steps, some video clips may contain multiple scenes, thus we introduce the Cascaded Cut Detector~\cite{blattmann2023svd} to split multi-scene clips in $S$ to achieve clip extraction, ensuring each contains only one scene.
+\textbf{Clip Extraction.} Beyond the aforementioned steps, some video clips may contain multiple scenes, thus we introduce the Cascaded Cut Detector~\citep{blattmann2023svd} to split multi-scene clips in $S$ to achieve clip extraction, ensuring each contains only one scene.
 After clip extraction, we obtain $\widetilde{S}$ from Panda-50M, \textit{i.e.,} Ours-0.6M illustrated in Figure~\ref{fig:dataset_distribution}.

-\textbf{Video Caption.} After obtaining the video clip set, we re-caption them using the large multimodal model, LLaVA-v1.6-34b~\cite{liu2023llava}, to create expressive descriptions.
-As CelebvHQ lacks captions, we provide captions for its video clips too.
-Figure~\ref{fig:dataset_distribution}(d) briefly compares the length of our prompts with those in Panda-50M.
-Our dense prompts provide a significant advantage by offering richer semantic information.
+\textbf{Video Caption.} As highlighted in Sora technical report, detailed captions greatly benefit video generation.
+After obtaining the video clip set, we recaption them using large multimodal model, LLaVA-v1.6-34b~\citep{liu2023llava}, to create expressive descriptions.
+Since CelebvHQ lacks captions, we also provide captions for its video clips.
+Figure~\ref{fig:dataset_distribution}(d) compares the length of our prompts with those in Panda-50M, showing our expressive prompts offer a significant advantage by providing richer semantic information.
 We compile our high-quality dataset,~\datasetname~(\textit{i.e.,} Ours-0.6M $+$ Ours-0.4M).
-Additionally, we meticulously select 1080p videos from~\datasetname~to construct~\hddatasetname, aiming to \textit{advance the high-definition text-to-video generation within the community}.
+Additionally, we meticulously select 1080p videos from~\datasetname~to construct~\hddatasetname, \textit{advancing the High-Definition (HD) video generation within the community}.